Local Studies and Family History

 Ordering a Photograph - this service is currently unavailable

 You can request a copy of a photograph in our collection, they can be provided in either digital or hard copy formats.
-Details of the cost can be found here.
+Find details of our charges.

 Ordering and pre-payment can be made at the City Library on level 6, payment can be made by cash, cheque or card, alternatively contact us with any queries: